 There are also a few command switches that can help you reset, restore or fix certain Outlook functions.
 Take a look at this post – Troubleshoot Microsoft Outlook problems, to learn more about this.

 Use the Microsoft Office Configuration Analyzer Tool.
 It provides a detailed report of your installed Office programs and highlights known problems.
 In other words, you can check if there is some issues with your configuration or not.

-8] If you receive Outlook has encountered a problem and needs to close error, cleaning your Outlook Profile is an option you can consider.
+If you receive Outlook has encountered a problem and needs to close error, cleaning your Outlook Profile is an option you can consider.
 It doesn’t consume much time and does the job pretty well.

 This post will show you how to repair an Outlook account if your Outlook not syncing.

 Apart from that, you can also see this post receive Cannot start Microsoft Outlook, Cannot open the Outlook window message.